Dudejoe870/godot-openmpt/README.md

 Open an issue, I'll be happy to take a look.
 I can't guarantee support though, I'm just a solo hobby developer, but I'm more than willing to take feedback or try to help if I can.

-# This code is experimental, however it is functional (at least on my machine)